project-chip/connectedhomeip/examples/lock-app/efr32/README.md

 ## Running the Complete Example

--   It is assumed here that you already have a OpenThread border router configured and running.
-If not See the following guide [OpenThread Border Router](https://openthread.io/guides/border-router) for more information on how to setup a border router.
+-   It is assumed here that you already have an OpenThread border router configured and running.
+If not, see the following guide [OpenThread Border Router](https://openthread.io/guides/border-router) for more information on how to setup a border router.
 Take note that the RCP code is available directly through